We’ve all heard of the importance of living in the present moment.

 Yet if we’re too mired in the present without purpose, we can lose our sense of traction and progress.

-Constantly prioritizing the fun and fear of missing out can lead to a lack of meaningful progress.
+Constantly prioritizing the fun and FOMO (fear of missing out) can lead to a lack of meaningful progress.
+Preoccupation with the present can also be a way we hide from the change in our lives.
 Over time, the loss of traction can put us into stagnancy in our lives—stunting the growth of the future self.

 When we are caught in the weeds of our current situation and forget that everything is always evolving, it can be ironically similar to when we’re too fixed on the future.
 Feelings of frustration, exhaustion and burnout result when we lose perspective of the bigger picture.